anche-raja/AWS_Gen_AI_Dev_Prof_Certificate/exercises/terraform_state/README.md

-# Terraform Remote State (S3 + DynamoDB)
+# Terraform Remote State (S3 + DynamoDB) 🔐

-This stack bootstraps a secure S3 bucket for Terraform state and a DynamoDB table for state locking, for the project: AWS_Gen_AI_Dev_Prof_Certificate.
+Bootstrap a secure, versioned S3 bucket for Terraform state and a DynamoDB table for state locking for the project: `AWS_Gen_AI_Dev_Prof_Certificate`.

 ## What it creates
-- Versioned, encrypted S3 bucket (public access blocked, BucketOwnerEnforced)
+- 🪣 Encrypted S3 bucket (Versioning ON, Public Access Blocked, BucketOwnerEnforced)
-- DynamoDB lock table (`PAY_PER_REQUEST`)
+- 🔏 DynamoDB lock table (`PAY_PER_REQUEST`)

+> 💡 Tip: Keep state isolated in a bootstrap stack; downstream stacks reference it via `backend.hcl`.

 ## Prerequisites
-- Terraform >= 1.5
+- 🧩 Terraform >= 1.5
-- AWS credentials configured (environment, profile, or SSO)
+- 🔐 AWS credentials configured (profile, env vars, or SSO)

-## Usage
+## Deploy
-Initialize and apply (choose a globally-unique S3 bucket name or use the default):
+Initialize and apply (use a globally unique bucket name or the default):

 ```bash
 cd exercises/terraform_state